open-telemetry/oteps/text/0000-support-elastic-common-schema-in-opentelemetry.md

 * ECS favors human readability in order to enable broader adoption,
 * ECS events include metadata to enable correlations across any dimension (host, data center, docker image, ip address...),
-    * ECS doesn’t differentiate the metadata fields that are specific to each event of the event source and the metadata that are shared by all the events of the source the same way OTEL differentiates Resource Attributes and Log/Span Attributes),
+    * ECS doesn't differentiate the metadata fields that are specific to each event of the event source and the metadata that are shared by all the events of the source the same way OTEL differentiates Resource Attributes and Log/Span Attributes),
 * ECS groups fields in namespaces in order to:
     * Offer consistency and readability,
     * Enable reusability of namespaces in different contexts,
-        * Example the "geo" namespace is nested in the "client.geo", "destination.geo", "host.geo" or "threat.indicator.geo" namespaces
+        * For example, the "geo" namespace is nested in the "client.geo", "destination.geo", "host.geo" or "threat.indicator.geo" namespaces
     * Enable extensibility adding fields to namespaces and adding new namespaces,
     * Prevent field name conflicts
 * ECS covers a broad spectrum of events with 40+ namespaces including detailed coverage of security and network events.
-It’s much broader than simple logging use cases.
+It's much broader than simple logging use cases.

 ### Example of a log message structured with ECS: NGINX access logs

-Example of an NGinx Access Log entry structured with ECS
+Example of a Nginx Access Log entry structured with ECS

 ```json